NiccoloTonioni/niccolotonioni.github.io/_pages/about.md

 ---

 Hello!

-My research focuses on fluid dynamical system prediction 🌪️,leveraging deep-learning methods as autoencoders 🤖
+My research focuses on fluid dynamical system prediction and reduced-order modeling 🌪️,leveraging deep-learning methods as autoencoders and transformers 🤖

 I'm a proud alumni of the Von Karman Institute 🎓, where I was student representative.
 My time there deepened my passion for research, allowing me to engage with researchers from all around the world.